 Henderson County Youth Council (HCYC) is a student led and driven, county-wide youth organization supported by United Way of Henderson County.
-The council consists of representatives from all public high schools including Balfour Education Center and Early College and is open to youth enrolled in home schools.
+The council consists of representatives from all public high schools including the Innovative High School and Early College and is open to youth enrolled in home schools.

 Interested in becoming a part of the HCYC?

 Application deadline is Friday, April 12, 2019.
 Click here to download the application.

 What does the Henderson County Youth Council do?

 HCYC researches, surveys and initiates projects that benefit young adults in Henderson County.
 HCYC provides an opportunity for young people to learn about and put into action community wide planning as well as enhance leadership skills and responsibility.

 Henderson County Youth Council goals: